Samourai-Wallet/hexadecimal-die/README.md

 Then numpy sums array lines and the script executes standard chi-square test assuming that expected distribution is equal to all 16 categories.

-For instance dataset it was failed and the dice is not fair.
-You can proceed to [Original notice](## Original notice:)
+The test failed for the instance dataset and the dice is not fair.

 ## Watch-only wallet